dreamfactorysoftware/create-df-mcp/README.md

 The installer will do the following:

-1. **Checks Docker installation** - Ensures Docker is installed and running
+1. **Checks Docker installation** - Ensures Docker is installed and running.
+If Docker is not installed and you are on macOS it will guide you through the installation process.
 2. **Sets up local DreamFactory** - Clones df-docker repository and runs DreamFactory locally
 3. **Provides local access** - DreamFactory runs at http://127.0.0.1 with default credentials
 4. **Manual API key setup** - You create your own API key in the local DreamFactory instance